beyondmayOwO/tic-tac-toe/README.md

 - You can now start marking on the board
 - Mark on the board until the result text pop ups
 - Click on 'Restart' to restart the game

+## What I learned

+- Using factory functions instead of object constructors

+- Wrapping the factory inside an IIFE (module pattern) For example, I put the codes inside the 'Game' module, making it little to no global code.